GreyCardinal69/Fluence/README.md

 ## Performance
-All stages of the Fluence Interpreter, those being the Lexer, Parser, Optimizer and the Virtual Machine are heavily optimized and extremely fast, making Fluence into a very fast interpreted language, with minimum memory allocation.
+All stages of the Fluence Interpreter, those being the Lexer, Parser, Optimizer and the Virtual Machine are quite optimized, making Fluence into a very fast interpreted language, with minimum memory allocation.
 You can view some of the tests and their benchmarks here: **[Benchmarks](docs/Benchmarks.md)**.
 Alternatively you can run the benchmarks via the Fluence.Benchmarks VS Solution.

 ## Language Fundamentals

+While Fluence is not a toy language, it is still an amalgamation of my random ideas, hence some of its features might seem pointless, or over-engineered.

 ### Variables

 Implicit.
 Variables are created upon their first assignment.